grame-cncm/faustdoc/src/manual/syntax.md

 **Example: Basic Triangle Wave Oscillator Using the `waveform` Primitive**

 In this example, a basic (and dirty) triangle wave-table is defined using the [`waveform`](#waveform-primitive).
-It is then used with the `rdtable` primitive and a phasor to implement a triangle wave oscillator.
-Note that the output of
+It is then used with the `rdtable` primitive and a phasor to implement a triangle wave oscillator:

 <!-- faust-run -->
 ```